sriramrokkam/k8s-training/kubernetes/exercise_04_services.md

 ## Step 1: create a service

 Kubernetes provides a convenient way to expose applications.
 Simply run `kubectl expose deployment <deployment-name> --type=LoadBalancer --port=80 --target-port=80`.
-With `--type=LoadBalancer` you request our training infrastructure (GCP) to provision a public IP address.
+With `--type=LoadBalancer` you request our training infrastructure ([OpenStack](https://www.openstack.org/) on [SAP Cloud Infrastructure](https://documentation.global.cloud.sap/)) to provision a public IP address.
 It will also automatically assign a cluster-IP and a NodePort in the current setup of the cluster.
 To create a service that gets only a cluster-IP, and does cluster internal load balancing but can only be called within the cluster from other pods but not via a public IP from the outside, use `--type=ClusterIP` or leave it away since it is the default.

 ## Step 2: connect to your service